The translation of this document is outdated.

 7) to ensure social assistance (social care) to residents

-(social assistance for poor families and socially vulnerable
+(social assistance for low-income families and socially

-ensuring places for orphans and children without parental care in
+people's homes, ensuring places for orphans and children left

-training and educational institutions, provision of overnight
+without parental care in training and educational institutions,

-shelters for the homeless, and others);
+provision of overnight shelters for the homeless, and

 8) to take care of guardianship, trusteeship, adoption and the